 When you’re consistent your customers and prospects get a feel for the personality of your business.
 They can form an opinion if you’re a company they’d like to work with.
 Or not.
-People don’t like surprises, at least the ones that aren’t gift wrapped in a box.
-If you aren’t consistent people don’t know what to expect and they will drift away.
+People don’t like surprises, at least surprises that aren’t gift wrapped in a box.
+If you’re not consistent people don’t know what to expect and they will drift away.

 It is natural for a small company led by an entrepreneur to have a similar voice as the founder.
 It just happens.
 But as the company grows two things occur: